Last Updated on October 13, 2020 by Nancie

 When I got it home, I found there were a few downsides I hadn’t considered.
 First, because it is so darn big and holds so much seed, it is very heavy when full.
 You need a thick sturdy tree branch to hold it without the branch breaking.

-Second, although this turned out not to be a problem, I worried that the open mesh design would expose the seed to moisture from rain and snow more than an enclosed plastic tube feeder.
+Second, although this turned out not to be a problem with the safflower seed I use, I worried that the open mesh design would expose the seed to moisture from rain and snow more than an enclosed plastic tube feeder.

 Putting Feeder On Back Steps